I'm Jen.

 And I gotta tell you, studying was hard.
 Really bloody hard.

 I was drowning in mum guilt most days, constantly feeling like I wasn't spending enough quality time with Audrey.
 The house was always a mess.
-I felt disorganised, unmotivated, and underneath it all was this constant question: Is there actually room for me to be something other than a mum?
+I felt disorganised, unmotivated, and underneath it all was this constant question: Is there actually room for me to be something other than a mother?

 I struggled with fear and negative self-talk.
 You know, the whole "you're not worthy of this, who do you think you are" loop.